BILLyTheLiTTle/Learning_Android/Hilt_Example/README.md

 #### Code article
 [Here](https://medium.com/android-dev-hacks/detailed-guide-on-android-clean-architecture-9eab262a9011) you can find a guide and an example of an attempt in applying clean architecture to Android.
 It contains DI also.

+### Variants & Flavors
+- A very descriptive article [here](https://sgkantamani.medium.com/android-product-flavors-eb526e35f9f1).
+It is more than enough!

 ## Issues
 No issues at the moment.